 Two networks of senior living communities, Atria (which is nationwide) and Eskaton (based in California), are adding Alexa to some facilities, Amazon said.
 However, Amazon has declined to say how much the program costs those facilities.

-In hospitals, the Alexa Smart Properties program lets nurses communicate with patients through the calling and intercom-esque drop-in features without having to enter patient rooms.
-Patients could ask questions, or nurses could check on how someone is feeling through the feature, the report said.
+In hospitals, the Alexa Smart Properties program lets nurses communicate with patients through the calling and intercom-Esque drop-in features without having to enter patient rooms.
+The report said that patients could ask questions, or nurses could check on how someone is feeling through the feature.

 “This enables hospitals to increase productivity and be able to save on medical supplies,” Torres said.
 Hospitals can also send information and announcements to patients through Alexa.

-Patients can toggle on “do not disturb” to prevent drop-ins, she said.
+She said that patients can toggle on “do not disturb” to prevent drop-ins.